Why Is My Flat Roof Cracking?

 Flat Roof Cracking

 At some point in your building’s lifetime, your flat roof will need to be replaced or repaired.
-The lifespan of a flat roof is usually 10-15 years.
-The tricky thing with a flat roof is figuring out if it just needs some minor repairs or if it needs to be replaced.
-Flat roofs need frequent inspections and maintenance so that if a problem pops up you’re able to get it fixed.
-Certain problems can be quite dangerous as they can compromise the integrity of the building and potentially endanger yours and others’ lives.
-Remember to always contact a professional to inspect, repair, or replace your roof.
+The lifespan of a flat roof is usually 10 to 15 years.
+The tricky part with a flat roof is determining whether it needs minor repairs or a full replacement.

 Leaks And Moisture